Arlington Tree Co.

 Tools & Practice

 Silky saws · Felco pruners · Yoshihiro Tsubaki blade oil.
 Hand-sharpened.
 A few from Grandpa's collection.
+The Stihl saw when diameter requires it.
 Iron mordant + shellac wound treatment — made in-house.
 Nothing synthetic touches the cut.

 Approach